ietf-wg-asdf/SDF/sdf.md

 TODO: Make sure that the grammar in {{syntax}} allows specifying the null values that are necessary to remove members in a merge-patch.

+A model where all sdfRef references are processed as described above is called a resolved model.

 ## sdfRequired

 The keyword "sdfRequired" is provided to apply a constraint that